 As the largest volunteer organization in the state, WSPTA has many opportunities for members to engage and contribute.
 Members will find opportunities that fit their particular strengths and passions, while other members may use the variety of opportunities as a way to learn new skills.
 Volunteering to chair or serve on a committee is a great way to participate in your own professional development while you give back to the children of Washington state.
 From time to time, additional special committees or task forces may be created and the opportunity for volunteers to help will be advertised through multiple communication tools.
 Details about committees are listed below.
-You can volunteer now to serve on a committee, or learn more about volunteering.
+Learn more about volunteering.

 This committee reviews the WSPTA Uniform Bylaws each year and submits recommendations to the WSPTA board of directors as necessary.
 In addition, the committee reviews any amendment recommendations submitted by members.
 Amendments are voted on by the members at the annual convention.
-Committee works year-round.
+The committee works year-round.

 The convention planning committee plans and coordinates volunteer workers and their activities at the WSPTA annual convention.
 The committee works closely with the leadership committee and staff in executing all components of the annual convention.
 Committee works November through May.

 This committee oversees the statewide election process to ensure fairness for all candidates.
 Unlike other committees, there is a separate process for selecting volunteers.

-This committee assists WSPTA leadership in supporting new PTAs and councils and in nurturing struggling local PTAs and councils.
+This committee assists WSPTA leadership in supporting new PTAs and councils.
+In addition, they provide support in nurturing struggling local PTAs and councils.
 The committee maintains growth and development resources and presentations in conjunction with the WSPTA staff and leadership committee.
 Committee members may assist with region director training on growth and development.
 Committee works year-round.

 The leadership committee assists the WSPTA Leadership Director in developing WSPTA leadership materials and programs.
 The committee also helps plan leadership conferences including the WSPTA leadership conference and annual WSPTA convention classes.
 Some committee members may be asked to present WSPTA trainings.
 Committee works year-round.